amalrajpc/Web-Storage/README.md

 ### Cookie

-Cookies are small bits of data stored in the user's browser and sent back to the server with each HTTP request.
+Cookies are small piece of data stored in the  browser and sent back to the server with each HTTP request.
+Data persist as per the expiry TTL set.

+SessionStorage is more secure than LocalStorage because it can only be used within a browser tab.
+XSS attacks can affect both SessionStorage and LocalStorage.
+Thus, do not save sensitive information in the browser's store.